-If you’re ready to take the next step in your health care and start ordering birth control pills online, visit Nurx and speak with a medical professional today.
+If you’re ready to take the next step in your health care and start ordering birth control pills online, visit Nurx and connect with their medical team today.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.